vikingeducation/project_sinatra_dashboard/README.md

 This is a project done in concert with the Viking Code School.

-This project generates a dashboard displaying local weather and allowing the user to search for new apartments for rent in the area based on location and price.
+This project generates a dashboard displaying local weather and allowing the user to search for items for sale setting a maximum price with a link to the items.